sosan/scenarios-istio/service-mesh-vs-ingress/step5/text.md

 > istio-ingressgateway   LoadBalancer   10.98.230.210   <pending>     15021:32255/TCP,80:31165/TCP,443:32507/TCP,31400:30603/TCP,15443:31674/TCP   10m
 > ```

-When using kind, the external IP address of the Istio ingress gateway will not be assigned a static IP address, it will be in a `Pending` state.
+When using `kind`, the external IP address of the Istio ingress gateway will not be assigned a static IP address, it will be in a `Pending` state.

 However, in a managed Kubernetes cluster, the cloud provider will assign a static IP to the load balancer that can be used to route traffic to the gateway.

-To work around this issue with kind, you can use the "port-forward" command to forward the ingress gateway to your local environment by opening a second terminal, executing the command and keeping the terminal running for the duration of your work.
+To work around this issue, you can use the "port-forward" command to forward the ingress gateway:

 ```plain
 kubectl port-forward -n istio-system svc/istio-ingressgateway 8081:80 >> /dev/null &